govindrai/phase-0-handbook/research-debugging-and-google.md

 [Table of Contents](README.md)

-# Research, Debugging, and Google
+# Research, Debugging, Google and Working with Sample Code

 Due to the nature of software development, there are many resources and code samples available online.
 You probably already know this and have used sites like [StackOverflow](http://www.stackoverflow.com).
 This site (GitHub) was built to help people share code.